13 Top-Rated Things to Do in Kamloops, BC

-No matter what time of year you're visiting, there is plenty to do in and around the city of Kamloops, British Columbia (pop.
-90,280).
-Whether you're looking for a thrilling adventure, a peaceful activity, or something fun to do on a rainy day, our list of the things to do in Kamloops will surely spark some ideas.
+No matter what time of year you're visiting, there is plenty to do in and around the city of Kamloops, British Columbia.
+Whether you're looking for a thrilling adventure, a peaceful activity, a fun hike, or something to do on a rainy day, our list of the things to do in Kamloops will surely spark some ideas.

 Kamloops is a place that has a little bit of everything.
 Its downtown core offers plenty of shops, cafés, and restaurants to explore, and there are several options to experience the local art and culture scene in the heart of the city.
 However, if you venture outside the city boundaries, you'll get to experience the beautiful wilderness of British Columbia — and all the activities that go along with it.

 Whether you're skiing, golfing, camping, or riding on horseback, there are so many ways to enjoy the natural beauty of the Kamloops area.
 The hardest part just might be deciding what to do first.
 Narrow your options with our list of the top things to do in Kamloops.

 - 1. Take a Stroll through Riverside Park

 - 2. Ski or Snowboard at Sun Peaks Resort